deloschang/search-engine/indexer_dir/README.md

 README FILE
 ================

+0. Entering in 5 parameters enters DEBUG mode which will (1) index the files normally and (2) reload it back into memory and output it again

 1. The indexer will iterate through all the files (directories filtered out)in the target directory that are positive non-zero ints (from the crawler).
 So: